derpolsper/encode/README.md

 The script does NOT do:

 + decrypt sources
-+ handle DVDs or VOB containers
 + handle demuxed audio files
 + handle demuxed subtitles
 + handle chapter files
 + mux anything together

-The maximum number of test encodings in one avs file is somewhat 154, which does not seem to set a concerning limit the number of combinations even in cross testing aq modes and aq strength.
+The maximum number of test encodings in one avs file is 26^2=676, which does not set a concerning limit on the number of combinations even in cross testing aq modes and aq strength.

 Though some parameters can be set permanent, encoding needs a lot of trial and error to find the best possible result.
 There's lots of interaction.
 But hey, **encoding is fun!**